ac524/instructor-utilities/README.md

 * `npm run production` - Build production resources and launch server.

+### Demo Seed Data

+* `sequelize db:seed:all` - Seed the application database with demo data
+* `sequelize db:seed:undo:all` - Remove all application data

 ## Usage

 The application's primary function is to house lists of students that an instructor can randomly select from.